ezell38/Engineering_4_Notebook/README.md

 ### Description

-The goal of this assignment was to use a for loop to make a rasberry pie serial moniter countdown from 10 and then say liftoff.
+The goal of this assignment was to use a for loop to make a rasberry pi print a countdown from 10 and then say liftoff in its serial moniter.

 ### Evidence